10 Things You Need to Know

 |School is Dismissed||3:08 pm|

 Our school now qualifies for free breakfast for all students under the Community Eligibility Provision.
 This means that all students will be able to participate in our breakfast at no cost.
 We will be taking part in the "Breakfast in the Classroom" IBIC) program.
 This insures that every student is offered a breakfast after the school day begins.
 BIC will replace the daily snack and milk break.
-As a result, Jefferson will no longer have a "Breakfast Club" before school.

 The daily lunch menu is published in the Janesville Gazette, and can be downloaded from the district website.